Xilinx/PYNQ/docs/source/pynq_libraries/video.rst

 More information about the Video subpackage, its components, and its their APIs can be found in the :ref:`pynq-lib-video` section.

-For more examples, see the Video Notebooks folder on the Pynq-Z1 board in the following directory:
+For more examples, see the Video Notebooks folder on the Pynq-Z1, Pynq-Z2 or ZCU104 board in the following directory:

 .. code-block:: console